-Target audience: Versions of this program available for students, for faculty and staff, for those training to be teachers, social workers, medical professionals, etc.
+Target audience: Versions of this program are available for students, for faculty and staff, for those training to be teachers, social workers, medical professionals, etc.

-Deciphering the Alphabet Soup of Sexual Orientation and Gender Identities – LGBT.
-LGBTQ.
-LGBTQQIA.
-QUILTBAGS.
-Every day, it seems that there are more and more letters.
-What are some of the new labels?
-How are people using and experiencing sexual orientation and gender in 2018?
+All the Letters: Understanding LGBTQIA+ Identities & Experiences in 2022 – How are people using and experiencing sexual orientation and gender in 2022?
 And what do you need to know to be culturally competent in this area?
 Bring your questions and an open mind.

 Choosing to Label: What’s in a Name? – Bi, lesbian, gay, straight, queer, questioning, choose-not-to-label, etc. How do you decide which label to use?
 What do labels do?
 What don’t they do?
 Is it possible to avoid labels?
 What is the difference between ascribed labels and labels we choose?
 How can we manage our identities in order to get the maximum benefit with the minimum cost?
 Let’s think creatively and proactively about identity.
 This is a participatory program, and all are welcome.

-Getting Bi: Unpacking Biphobia and Bi Erasure and Creating a Culture of Inclusion – The Williams Institute estimates that half of the LGB population self-identifies as bisexual.
-And recent research points to high levels of minority stress in this population.
-Yet there is little direct attention given to this population on campuses or by LGBTQ+ advocacy organizations.
-We will explore various definitions of bisexuality and other labels claimed by people who occupy the space between the binaries, look at some of the challenges to recognizing and understanding this often-overlooked segment of the LGBTQ+ community and brainstorm strategies for supporting bisexual people on our campus.
+Side Bi Side: Unpacking Biphobia and Bi Erasure and Creating a Culture of Inclusion – The Williams Institute estimates that half of the LGB population self-identifies as bisexual and/or pansexual.
+Recent research points to high levels of minority stress in this population, yet there is little direct attention given to this population.
+We will explore definitions of bisexuality and other labels claimed by people who occupy the space between and outside of the binaries, look at some of the challenges to recognizing and understanding this often-overlooked segment of the LGBTQ+ community and brainstorm strategies for supporting bisexual people.